What is High Blood Pressure & What Are The Risks?

 What causes blood pressure to remain elevated?

 There are certain diet and lifestyle factors that can contribute to high blood pressure like smoking, alcohol consumption, high cholesterol, sleep apnea, high fat or high sodium diet, stress, among many others.
-There are also genetic factors.
+There are also genetic and hormonal factors.

 The commonality is that all the things that contribute to high blood pressure do so by directly physically impairing/breaking the delivery systems and by indirectly setting off events that the body is trying to correct.